Hieromon/PageBuilder/README.md

 Add a new **PageElement object** to the container of **PageBuilder**.
 - `element` : PageElement object.

+#### `void PageBuilder::atNotFound(ESP8266WebServer& server)`
+Register **the not found page** to the ESP8266WebServer.
+It has the same effect as `onNotFound` method of `ESP8266WebServer`.
+The page registered by `atNotFound` method is response with http code 404.
+Note that only the most recently registered PageBuilder object is valid.
+- `server` : A reference of ESP8266WebServer object to register the page.

 #### `String PageBuilder::build(void)`
 Returns the built html string from `const char* mold` that processed *token* by the user *function* of **TokenVT** which code as `{"token",function_name}`.
 The `build` method handles all *PageElement* objects that a *PageBuilder* contained.